meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 Ps: One more time, I can't give you the exploit because it will leak the solution.

 # Correction
-To correct the whole vulnerability it is very simple, the developer has only to add a format to the "printf" call, like this:
+To correct the whole vulnerability it is very simple, the developer has only to add a format to the call to printf(), like this:
 ```c
 printf(password);           // Bad
 printf("%s", password);     // Good
 ```

 # Thanks
-I would like to thanks the Sec-IT company for allowing me to post this write-up and also thanks you to the employee who make this very interesting challenge. :)
+I would like to thanks the Sec-IT company for allowing me to post this write-up and also thanks you very much to the author of this very interesting challenge. :)

 # References
 - If you want more details about ELF file format, how binary's are loaded into memory, etc.